MechMindRobotics/mecheye_cpp_samples/profiler/RegisterProfilerEvent/README.md

 5. In Visual Studio toolbar, change the solution configuration from **Debug** to **Release**.
 6. In the **Solution Explorer** panel, right-click the sample, and select **Set as Startup Project**.
 7. Click the **Local Windows Debugger** button in the toolbar to run the sample.
-8. Enter the index of the camera to which you want to connect, and press the Enter key.
+8. Enter the index of the laser profiler to which you want to connect, and press the Enter key.
 The obtained files are saved to the `build` folder.

 ### Ubuntu